skatejs/skatejs/README.md

 ### `emit (elem, eventName, eventOptions = {})`

-Emits a `CustomEvent` on `elem` that `composed`, `bubbles` and is `cancelable` by default.
-This is useful for use in components that are children of a parent component and need to communicate changes to the parent.
+Emits an `Event` on `elem` that `composed`, `bubbles` and is `cancelable` by default, or a 'CustomEvent' in older browsers such as IE. This is useful for use in components that are children of a parent component and need to communicate changes to the parent.

 ```js
 skate.define('x-tabs', {